-At the core of every CNC machining process lies a meticulously crafted program that dictates every movement of the machine’s cutting tools.
+At the core of every CNC machining process lies a meticulously crafted program.
+This program dictates every movement of the machine’s cutting tools.
 This is where the CNC machine programmer steps in.
 They are the architects behind the scenes, responsible for writing, debugging, and optimizing the code that drives the CNC machines.
 This article explains what is a CNC programmer, as well as the responsibilities, skills, and a CNC programmer job description to help you better understand this exciting career that can be applied to many industries.

 The Role of a CNC Machine Programmer